Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 ---v

-#### Proof Validation Function - PVF
+#### Parachain Validation Function - PVF

-- The STF of the Parachain must be store on the Relay Chain
+- The STF of the Parachain must be stored on the Relay Chain

 ``` rust [6]
 /// A struct that carries code of a parachain validation function and its hash.